Shahid Sattari Aeronautical University

-The Shahid Sattari University of Aeronautical Engineering or Air University, is Islamic Republic of Iran Air Force's military academy.
+The Shahid Sattari University of Aeronautical Engineering or Air Academy, is Islamic Republic of Iran Air Force's military academy.
+Its main departments are a flight school, an aeronautic engineering faculty, an electronic engineering department as well as computing and administrative faculties.
+The formative period may last for 2 or 4 years.

+Establishment

 It was established in 1988 by the IRIAF general Mansour Sattari in Tehran, Iran, due to the necessity of providing a trained and capable manpower to the IRIAF.